 Nothing in this disclosure should be construed to limit any right that you may have to take civil or criminal legal action to resolve your complaints.
 SCNM has provided this disclosure to you in compliance with the requirements of the Higher Education Act of 1965, as amended, as regulated in CFR 34, Sections 600.9(b)(3) and 668.43(b).
 If anything in this disclosure is out of date, please notify SCNM, Dean of Students’ Office.
 This disclosure was last revised on 09-12-16.

-SCNM welcomes applications from students from all backgrounds and does not discriminate on the basis of disability, race, sex, and ethnic background, place of origin, age, religion, spiritual belief, sexual orientation, or political affiliations.
-SCNM is committed to complying with all applicable provisions of the Americans
+SCNM welcomes applications from students from all backgrounds and does not discriminate on the basis of race, ethnicity, gender, social-economic background, religion, sexual orientation, gender expression or identity, age, disability, veteran status, nationality, thinking styles and life experiences.

-with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
+SCNM supports and adheres to the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
 It is College policy not to discriminate against any qualified student or applicant with regard to any terms or conditions because of such individual’s disability or perceived disability, so long as the student can perform the essential functions of the program (see Technical Standards p.
 10).
 Consistent with this policy, the College will provide reasonable accommodations to a qualified individual with a disability, as defined by the ADA, who has made SCNM aware of his or her disability, provided that such accommodation does not constitute an undue hardship to SCNM.

 Persons with disabilities who meet the technical standards, possess the required abilities, and meet all academic qualifications for admission are encouraged to apply for admission.
 A request for special accommodations must be submitted to the Dean of Students prior to matriculation.

-If a student, after following SCNM procedures, believes SCNM is not fulfilling its responsibilities under the ADA or other acts, may contact the Dean of Students for further advice and assistance.
-If the matter remains unresolved, the student may file a complaint with the Director of Human Resources (compliance officer for the ADA and Rehabilitation Act).
+Should a student, after following College procedures, believe that the College is not fulfilling its responsibilities under the ADA or other Acts, the student should contact the Dean of Students for further advice and assistance.
+If the matter remains unresolved, the student may file a grievance with the Human Resources Office

 |SCNM IPEDS DATA||Enrolled||% Enrolled|